28547939/vpncore/README.md

 ```
 `1.2.3.4` is the public address of the host that contains the `192.168.1.0/24`
 network.
 Our outer tunnel endpoint address is still `192.168.2.4` because the
-packets will be processed by NAT when they leave the host.
+packets will be processed by NAT when they leave the local host.

 It's worth noting that the netmask needs to be `255.255.255.255`.
 This prevents
 the remote `/24` from being directly connected in our routing table; if it is,